 He and wife Tracey have three children.
 Gans enjoys fishing, surfing, free diving, spear fishing and motorcycle riding.

-“I have a deep passion for the plumbing and mechanical industry,” Gans says.
+“I absolutely love the plumbing and mechanical industry,” Gans says.
 “I have especially enjoyed meeting people from all parts of the industry and country that share my enthusiasm for the plumbing and mechanical industries.
+As my career in the industry has evolved, I have found it particularly rewarding to teach and mentor our next generations of plumbers and HVAC techs..

 Allen Becker is a combination plans examiner with the city of Henderson Building and Fire Safety Division in Nevada.
 This is his 20th year working for Henderson following three years with the city of Las Vegas.